havuq/homechronicle/README.md

-# HomeChronicle
+# homechronicle

-HomeChronicle is a self-hosted event log for Apple HomeKit.
+homechronicle is a self-hosted event log for Apple HomeKit.
 It shows what happened in your home over time, not just the current state.

 ## What You Get